arpichord/cbg/README.md

 # C Table Top

-Board Games Written in C.
+Board Games and such written in C.
 For learning purposes and experience.